henry2016/Get-Clean-Data/CodeBook.md

 #### Units
-As part of the signal processing performed by the experimenters, the data was scaled to fit from -1 to +1.
-The values in the present results are averages of the scaled values, so their units are also scaled.
+As part of the signal processing performed by the original experimenters, their results were scaled to fit from -1 to +1.
+This scaling affected the units of measure by scaling factors that are not shown in the dataset.
+So, the values in the present results are just averages of previously-scaled experimental results.

 ## Sample Execution
 The following code block shows a sample run of the script, and the result of running the SCR() function on the output data file.